juliogomez/devops/README.md

 ssh pi@$(dig <hostname> @8.8.8.8 +short) -p 22400
 ```

-**Comment 2**: as long as [scp](https://en.wikipedia.org/wiki/Secure_copy) is based on SSH, you may use it to copy files from your laptop to your RPi boards.
+**Comment 2**: as long as [scp](https://en.wikipedia.org/wiki/Secure_copy) is based on SSH, you may use it to copy files from your workstation to your RPi boards.
 For example:

 ```shell
 scp -P 22400 ./test.txt pi@$(dig <hostname> @8.8.8.8 +short):/home/pi/test.txt